JeremieLitzler/vueschool-course/course-fundamentals.md

 ## About `computed`

-- A `computed` must return a value, contrary to methods.
+- A `computed` must return a value, contrary to methods can be void.

-- When do you need to use `computed` instead of methods?
+The common question : when do you need to use `computed` instead of methods?

 - When you change data, use methods.
 - When you change the presentation on the UI, use computed properties.

 ## About `props`

-When you use a prop, make sur to use _camel-case_ in the template, otherwise, it won't work.
+When you use a prop, make sur to use [_kebab-case_](https://medium.com/@salmankhan_27014/a-comprehensive-guide-to-understanding-naming-conventions-camel-case-vs-pascal-case-vs-kebab-case-e8d3bf1e14db) in the template.

 For example, this component declares a prop `notificationType`: